k10sj02/thedataplaybook/README.md

 ## About

-A blog for Data Science maintained by Jaqueline Medeiros.
+A blog for Data Science maintained by Stann-Omar Jones.
 Detailed description in the blog's [about](https://stannomarjones.com/about/) page.

 ## Viewing the Site